change-hi/change-hi.github.io/morea/morea/experience-morea-workshop-demos.md

 Let's see who has the best recipe!

-Put the URL to your running site into the chat window and we can see each other's work.
+Put the URL to your running site into the Slack ChangeHI #general channel so we can see each other's work.

 {% include next-button.html